wizos/awesome-stars-eryajf/README.md

 *   [onebone/compose-collapsing-toolbar](https://github.com/onebone/compose-collapsing-toolbar) - A simple implementation of collapsing toolbar for Jetpack Compose

-*   [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is an powerful picture editor, which can crop, apply filters, add some drawing, erase background, edit EXIF or even create PDF file
+*   [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
+It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options

 *   [TwidereProject/TwidereX-Android](https://github.com/TwidereProject/TwidereX-Android) - Next generation of Twidere for Android